DJDanl/cpp-docs.pt-br/docs/data/oledb/caccessorrowset-class.md

 ### <a name="remarks"></a>Comentários

-Libera qualquer memória associados.
+Libera qualquer memória associada.

-## <a name="freerecordmemory"></a> CAccessorRowset::FreeRecordMemory
+## <a name="freerecordmemory"></a>CAccessorRowset::FreeRecordMemory

-Libera quaisquer colunas no registro atual que precise ser liberada.
+Libera Todas as colunas no registro atual que precisam ser liberadas.

 ### <a name="syntax"></a>Sintaxe